 OTHER OPTIONS IF YOU WANT TO SKIP THE FLIGHT TO LUKLA

 Besides flying in an 18-person airplane, your only other option of getting in and out of Lukla is to walk as there are no roads in this region!
 Most people take a 7-hour bus ride from downtown Kathmandu to Jiri, where the traditional EBC trek starts.
 This is a beautiful -but exhausting- walk through traditional Nepalese villages and terraced farmlands.
-This region is not yet catered towards tourists and trekkers so walking through these villages give a more genuine feel.
+This region is not yet catered towards tourists and trekkers so walking through these villages gives you a more genuine feel.
 However, it goes up and down valleys all the time and adds 5-6 more days to your itinerary until you pass Lukla.
 Another option is to take a bus or jeep to Salleri/Phaplu which takes about 10 hours with lunch stops.
 This cuts of 3 days of the Jiri-Lukla route and joins that route at Ringmo.

 If you choose to fly into Lukla, then don’t worry too much.
 It’s really not that dangerous and we’re sure you’ll survive it.
 Just sit back and relax and maybe it’ll even become one of the coolest experiences in your life!